 Plus, you will pass Eilean Donan Castle again on your way out of the Isle of Skye.
 This is great news in the ever-changing weather that is Scotland.

 There is loads of parking at Eilean Donan Castle.
 It is absolutely worth parking and having a look inside the castle.
-There isn’t loads inside the castle but it is extremely atmospheric.
+There aren’t loads inside the castle but it is extremely atmospheric.

 Do make sure you check the opening hours before you go as they change throughout the year – plus the castle can be closed for weddings.